bterwijn/invocation_tree/README.md

 For every function, the package displays its **local variables** and **return value**.
 Changes to these values over time are highlighted using bold text and gray shading to make them easy to track.

 ## Students ##
-A more interesting example where we compute which students pass a course.
+In this more interesting example we compute which students pass a course by using list and dictionary comprehensions.

 ```python
 import invocation_tree as invo_tree